9/12 (From Diary 2)

 mainly because of the cold and slightly rainy weather.
 As I drive to

 Kenton-at-Sea, it starts raining quite heavily.
-I have brought
+I have brought a

 fleece jacket and raincoat along the sunglasses, but I would so much

 It turns out most have cancelled their game-drive for the day at The Sibuya Private